broch/broch.github.io/posts/linux-install.md

 ## Music

 I've always detested iTunes.
-It's always been a dreadful music player and the only thing I missed when I switch from Windows to OSX was the Winamp music player.
+It's always been a dreadful music player and the only thing I missed when I switched from Windows to OSX was the Winamp music player.
 For years iTunes didn't even have a simple "add to queue" feature and it only plays Apple approved file formats.
 These days its priorities are acting as a front end to the app store and as a file manager for your iPhone (which I don't have).

 Unsurprisingly there are plenty of music players on Linux.
-My favourite was [`cmus`](https://cmus.github.io/) which is a really nice terminal application with simple interface.
+My favourite was [`cmus`](https://cmus.github.io/) which is a really nice terminal application with a very simple interface.
 The only customization I made was to set the colour scheme to "zenburn".
 It's also available on OSX via homebrew, so iTunes is history.
 Good riddance.

 ## Image Handling